C1harlieL/CPY1-code-experiment-with-colour--and-sound/README.md

 db.ellipse(v1.x, v1.y, mouthHeight*200, mouthHeigh*200);
 ```
 The use of a `PGraphics` object was unnecessary for the final program but was useful for troubleshooting with the kinect, which I will run over now.
 For example by displaying the `kinect.getDepthImage();` as well as the visualisation drawn to the `PGraphics`, it was helpful for tweaking the blob tracking algorithm for the  gallery space.
 I used the `int threshold = 625;` variable which was changed while the program was running to alter the depth threshold of the algorithm.
-I used the object class `KinectTracker {...}` to contain the blob tracking algorithm which was carried out on the raw depth pixel data stored in the array: rawDepth[]; from the `kinect.getRawDepth();` array.
+I used the object class `KinectTracker {...}`([from kinectTracker example](https://github.com/shiffman/OpenKinect-for-Processing/blob/master/OpenKinect-Processing/examples/Kinect_v2/AveragePointTracking2/AveragePointTracking2.pde) to contain the blob tracking algorithm which was carried out on the raw depth pixel data stored in the array: rawDepth[]; from the `kinect.getRawDepth();` array.
 Nested for loops cycle over the array and check if each element is less than the threshold.
 An average location is calculated and then stored and returned in `PVecto`r method of KinectTracker.
 This is then accessed in the main draw loop and determines position of the circles drawn to the `PGraphics`.
 A global variable for hue was also created and  determined by the plugging of the /eyeBrowHeight  OSC message, which was then mapped between 0 and 360.
 This colour and size of the circles forms the basis of the visual aspect of the piece.
 A simple pattern of circles are drawn to the graphics buffer as no background is drawn.
 I also added logic so that if the count of blob / depth data goes over a certain threshold a global boolean is set to true which then clears all the previously drawn circles.
 This allowed the user to [clear the screen by quickly swiping body](https://youtu.be/9tNx4LXjuPM?t=1m47s).

 ![exampleImage1](https://github.com/C1harlieL/CPY1-code-experiment-with-colour--and-sound/blob/master/iolodrawing.JPG)
 ![exampleimage2](https://github.com/C1harlieL/CPY1-code-experiment-with-colour--and-sound/blob/master/ed_drawing.JPG)